 INTERNATIONAL REGISTRATION PLAN (IRP)

-The International Registration Plan (IRP) is a licensing compact between member jurisdictions including all contiguous states, District of Columbia and the Canadian provinces.
+The International Registration Plan (IRP) is a licensing compact between member jurisdictions includes all US states (except Alaska and Hawaii), District of Columbia and the Canadian provinces.
 Registrations issued under this agreement are commonly referred to as "apportioned" or "prorated" registrations.
 Apportioned registration is an optional method of registration that provides for licensing a fleet of vehicles, operating in two or more jurisdictions, by payment of fees to the base jurisdiction.
 The base jurisdiction is responsible for transmitting the fees owed to the affected jurisdiction(s).
 Registration fees are determined by the type of operation (for-hire, exempt or private), the percentage of miles traveled in each member jurisdiction, and the registered combined gross weight (CGW) of each vehicle.
 IRP registrants are required to maintain specific mileage records supporting their operation and must be provided for audit.
-Nebraska became a member of IRP, Inc. in 1975.
+Nebraska became a member of IRP in 1975.

 To qualify for IRP the carrier must:

 Nebraska is a member of the Performance Registration Information Systems and Management (PRISM) program; PRISM is a federal/state partnership to identify motor carriers with deficient safety records, and to tie a carrier's safety fitness to the ability to register trucks.
 PRISM links the Federal Motor Carrier Safety Administrations (FMCSA) motor carrier safety information with the state's motor vehicle registration process to achieve two purposes:

 The USDOT number is used to identify both the motor carrier responsible for safety and the individual vehicle registrant (if different).
 The carrier's safety fitness is checked prior to issuing vehicle registrations.
 Unfit carriers may be denied the ability to register their vehicles